Skip to main content

 Seeing Christ in Creation

 Long before being introduced to Christianity, Peruvians held the cross as sacred.
 They navigated by the Crux constellation the way that Polaris is used in the northern hemisphere.
 For these Pre-Colombians, the cross was a sure and reliable guide through the night, a fixed point that would not lead a wanderer astray.
-They also used it in the indigenous Incan religion, fashioning the cross into an image called the Chakana, which means “bridge.”
-It also represented a link between the spiritual and material worlds.
-The cross was the place where the two came together.

-After Christianity was introduced to the Andes, the Chakana cross became a natural way for indigenous Andean people to understand Christ and his role in Creation.
+After Christianity was introduced to the Andes, the cross became a natural way for indigenous Andean people to understand Christ and his role in Creation.
 This was the man who brought heaven and earth together and his centrality was reflected in the night sky.
 Today, the Feast of the Holy Cross on May 3rd is one of the most important in the Andes.

 The LORD is the original source of beauty in the world, who fashioned the luminaries in the sky and gave power to the atomic furnaces that fuel them.
 Though we should appreciate the grandeur of the cosmos, the flowers of the field, and the birds of sky for their inherent beauty, we should not stop with their surface appearance, but discern the intelligence, power, and love of the Creator who fashioned them and sustains them.
 This illustrates the concept of natural revelation, how Christ shows himself not just in Scripture, but through Creation.

 St. Augustine of Hippo, the great theologian and Doctor of the Church, asserted that there are two ways of knowing God, first the Book of Revelation (meaning the Bible) and second, the Book of Nature.
 Both together provide a complete and complementary picture of God the Creator.
-Augustine preached about the Book of Nature,
+As Augustine preached about the Book of Nature,

 “Look above you!
 Look below you!
 Note it.
 Read it.
 God, whom you want to discover, never wrote that book with ink.
 Instead, He set before your eyes the things that He had made.
 Can you ask for a louder voice than that?
 Why, heaven and earth shout to you: ‘God made me!’”
 (Sermon 126.6).